 With lights wrapped around a spool, a piece of cardboard, or in a ball, slowly unwind as you wrap the strand up a limb or branch.Continue to 9 of 11 below.

 Before wrapping the lights up a branch, determine if you have several extra feet.
 If so, leave the equivalent of two-hands (eight fingers) width, so that when you double back down, the spacing will be even and look consistent with the other branches.Continue to 10 of 11 below.

 10 of 11

 If you're handy outside the house or hang lights on your roofline or other areas of your home or yard, then you probably own or have borrowed an extension ladder.
 Before leaning the extension ladder against a tree, make sure it's at a proper angle and its base is secure and not tippy.

 Ideally, you want to have a partner around to help with the job, secure or hold the ladder in tight areas, and to help "spot" the job from the ground while you're up on the ladder.
-Take time to read about ladder safety and watch the following video on the subject:Continue to 11 of 11 below.
+Take time to read about ladder safety.Continue to 11 of 11 below.

 11 of 11